AIR-TO-WATER (A2W) HEAT PUMPS - DETAILS

 Two wall-mounted white radiators, one on a mint green wall and the other on a wood-paneled wall.

-A2W heat pumps can also be tied into ducted forced air systems using a hydronic (liquid-based) air handler for heating and cooling.
-These systems use efficient variable speed fans (blowers) and can be fitted with air filtration systems and backup heating elements.
+• A2W heat pumps can also be tied into ducted forced air systems using a hydronic (liquid-based) air handler for heating and cooling.

 Arctic heat pump with insulated pipes in a utility room